jongpie/NebulaFramework/README.md

 3. **Environment.cls** - provides information about the current Salesforce environment
 4. **UUID.cls** - Used to reate a randomly-generated unique ID in your code, using the Universally Unique Identifier (UUID) standard

-## Architecture & Design
+## Usage
-Nebula uses interfaces, virtual & abstract classes and custom settings (and a few other Salesforce features) to provide a baseline for your own Apex development.
-The framework can be used as-is: simply extend or implement Nebula's classes and build your business logic on top of it.
-But if you want to customise how Nebula works, most classes & methods can be overridden with your own logic as needed.
+Nebula uses interfaces, virtual & abstract classes and some Salesforce features (like custom settings) to provide a baseline for your own Apex development.
+You can deploy the latest version of Nebula to your org and build your implementation on top of it.
+If you want to customise how Nebula works, most classes & methods can be overridden with your own logic.
+Ideally, you should minimise any code changes to Nebula's classes so that you can easily upgrade in the future when new versions of Nebula are released.

-The framework also aims to follow (and encourage) the use of Salesforce best practices - but no solution can fit everyone's needs, so Nebula leverages custom settings to give you control over how the framework works within your Salesforce implementation.
+Nebula also leverages custom settings to give you control over how the framework works within your Salesforce environment.
 There are 4 settings
-1. Logger Settings (API Name: NebulaLoggerSettings__c) - Controls the behavior of the class Logger.cls
+1. **Logger Settings (API Name: NebulaLoggerSettings__c)** - Controls the behavior of the class Logger.cls
-2. Record Type Settings (API Name: NebulaRecordTypesSettings__c) - Controls the behavior of the class SObjectRecordTypes.cls
+2. **Record Type Settings (API Name: NebulaRecordTypesSettings__c)** - Controls the behavior of the class SObjectRecordTypes.cls
-3. Repository Seetings (API Name: NebulaRepositorySettings__c) - Controls the behavior of the class SObjectRepository.cls
+3. **Repository Seetings (API Name: NebulaRepositorySettings__c)** - Controls the behavior of the class SObjectRepository.cls
-4. Trigger Handler Settings (API Name: NebulaTriggerHandlerSettings__c - Controls the behavior of the class SObjectTriggerHandler.cls
+4. **Trigger Handler Settings (API Name: NebulaTriggerHandlerSettings__c)** - Controls the behavior of the class SObjectTriggerHandler.cls

 ## Versioning
 We use [Semantic Versioning](http://semver.org/) for versioning, like 'v1.0.2' (MAJOR.MINOR.PATCH):